 The second book is The Official DSA Guide To Driving, The Essential Skills.

-Costing £12.99 (currently £8.93 on Amazon), this book gives advice and tips on driving, above and beyond the rules laid out in the Highway Code.
+Currently £13.99 on Amazon, this book gives advice and tips on driving, above and beyond the rules laid out in the Highway Code.
 Although quite a thick book, The Essential Skills is quite an easy read, broken down into logical sections and is a recommended read for experienced drivers as well as learners.

 Between these two books you will gain enough knowledge to pass your theory test, although don’t forget that you aren’t just studying for the test – this knowledge is essential for driving in general.

-Using this DVD (or online subscription), you can take mock tests, keeping track of your progress.
+Using this app you can take mock tests, keeping track of your progress.
 The software will chart your results over time and details the various subjects within the test so that you can see where your strengths and weaknesses are, allowing you then to focus tests on specific areas.

 Beyond the above three essential products, I would also recommend Know Your Traffic Signs.